JacenBoy/Showdown-API-PoCs/notes.md

 - Pipe delimited data; the same format used for Showdown's client/server communication
 - Data split across multiple data streams
 - One stream for each player, plus a spectator stream and an omniscient stream
+- Stream may sometimes contain multiple events separated by a newline

 Mixing and matching these streams seems to cause some issues, so it's recommended to pick one output type.